Moussa-Rd/KFUPM_AutoWheels-Stage-1/README.md

 3. **Integration**
    - Combined segmentation with map-based navigation
    - Developed modular utilities for testing both independently and as a system

+  Extra : *******

+Messing around with Control Systems has been a blast.
+It's like being in a video game, but way cooler 'cause it's real life!
+This challenge has taught us a ton about making split-second decisions, which we're sure will come in handy down the road.
+Plus, teaming up with folks from all majors has been a blast.
+Who knew self-driving cars could bring so many cool people together?